 How had I forgotten?

 Around her birthday, she’d called me, crying, disappointed.
-She’d trained for a race—a race she’d hoped to do so well at.
+She’d trained for a race—a race in which she’d hoped to do so well.
 Instead, she was injured.
 Not only did she not meet her own goal—but her rival rubbed a winning score in her face.
-She was crushed.
 What now?

 “The movie isn’t over.”

-When I’d comforted her with the phrase, it’d been so clear in my mind: An hour into the movie—the heroine has just had a crushing blow.
-She sobs, sitting in a corner, face buried in her knees, fist slapping the cement.
+When I comforted her with the phrase, it shone clear in my mind: An hour into the movie—the heroine has just had a crushing blow.
+She sobs, sitting in a corner, face buried in her knees, probably with a dramatic fist pounding pavement.
 Then someone comes along—that good friend—pulls her up, sets her on her feet, puts steel in her gaze.
 She tries again…and wins.
 Resoundingly.
 Only then would you see, “The End.”